Bluesky vs. X: Engagement Benchmarks

 Cross-Posting and Community Discovery

 Finding the right communities to engage with can be a challenge, especially on Bluesky, where discovery features are still maturing.
-To tackle this, TheBlue.social offers curated "starter packs" that help users discover relevant communities and accounts to follow.
-This feature makes it easier to connect with like-minded individuals and build your network.
+TheBlue.social's starter-pack discovery helps you browse relevant packs and accounts so you can build a better Bluesky network around your topics.

 Following Management and Privacy Tools